tfjmp/website/content/post/phd-proposal/index.md

 Each chunk could be summarized into 3 or 4 paragraphs and corresponds to an academic paper.
 Those papers will form the basis for your thesis chapters.
-At this stage you should plan for at least 2 or 3 full academic papers.
+At this stage you should plan for at least 3 full academic papers.

 ## Plan and Timeline